 Furthermore, Classical and Popular music both share a cultural frame and part many aspects of musical language.
 Regardless what the student tries to master classical harmony or electric guitar, he or she will have to learn chords and how they cooperate.
 While learning to play an instrument, the player is most likely to study both classical and popular pieces.
 Besides, she or he will find out that most musicians do not worry much about genres.
 Pop music acknowledges a substantial melodic and harmonic debt to its elder, sometimes more significant relation.

-Sonata form in the Classical music has three sections exposition, development, and recapitulation.
+Sonata form in Classical music has three sections exposition, development, and recapitulation.
 The standard strophic form of Popular songs that has a couple of verses and choruses, a bridge passage like development and returning to the chorus although in a different key like the recapitulation.
 The standard structure of Popular music consists of verse, chorus, and again verse and chorus.
-Commonly, Pop forms remain, if needed, rather simple, whereas Classical music develops more detailed and complex forms.
+Commonly, Pop forms remain, if needed, rather simple, whereas Classical music develops more detailed and complex forms

 Classical and mainstream Pop are both great musical genres might because they bring people together, unite them around feelings they have in common, around the culture they share.
-People listen to the music every day, even in a supermarket, at a doctor’s office, at the party, resting after a hard day.
+People listen to the music every day, even in a supermarket, at a doctor’s office, at a party, resting after a hard day.
 For different purposes, there is a different genre of music, with different style and mood.
 Therefore, the best answer to the question “which kind of music is best?” would be “best for what?”

 However, Pop songs arouse people’s emotions just as strongly as much as the Classical music has.
 The first assumption may be the length that a three-minute track possesses rather modest aims, simply because it so short.
 There is a common stereotype that symphonies reach deeper than a song, that novels are weightier than stories.
-Nevertheless, while listening to the music, a person experiences intense emotions, no matter to what kind of music he or she listens to.
+Nevertheless, while listening to music, a person experiences intense emotions, no matter to what kind of music he or she listens to.

 The profound differences regard to duration of the composition.
 Pop songs are short, most of them are under three minutes long.
 On the other hand, Classical pieces range from 20-second phrases to works that last few hours; an average symphonic concert lasts for half an hour.
 The three-minute limit of most Pop songs is just extremely limiting; Pop compositions are miniatures by definition.
 Therefore, there is almost no place for a great variety of Classical music in Pop songs.